radwankakar/infrastructure/docs/user-research/phase1/user-interview-plan.md

 #### Strategy
 4. Any strategic objectives affecting your project right now that we should be aware of?
 5. Can you articulate the problem that you think this project is trying to solve?
+6. Can you describe your ideal outcome for this project?
 #### Open Ended
 7. What keeps you up at night?
 8. If I had a magic wand and granted you one wish to make your job easier, what would you wish for and why?